comics-lab/.github/Project-Setup-Guide.md

 This document describes the project architecture, repository design, development conventions, GitHub governance, and security standards for initializing and maintaining the project ecosystem.

+Documentation index

+For a centralized list of conversation logs, bookmarks, and action logs found across the workspace, see: `../docs/DOCUMENTATION_INDEX.md` (or `docs/DOCUMENTATION_INDEX.md` from repo root).
+This index points to transcripts and summaries for integrated components such as `comic-file-organizer` and `org_level_Scripts`.

 ---

 ## Architecture — Option A (“Small-Packages” Multi-Repo)